Getting Started with the macOS Vulkan SDK

 - The latest major version of macOS: Used to build all components in the SDK.

 - Optionally, the last major version of macOS is by policy also supported.
-Current these are macOS versions 14 (Sonoma) and 15 (Sequoia).
+Currently these are macOS versions 15 (Sequoia) and 26 (Tahoe).

 - For MoltenVK requirements see the repository.